bokkypoobah/OrbsStakingContractAudit/audit/README.md

 ## Risks

-* The normal workflow functionality can be halted if `notifier` is set incorrectly
+* The normal workflow functionality can be halted if `notifier` is set incorrectly.
+This field should not be used until the target notifier smart contracts have been reviewed and tested.

 <br />